9dots/9dots.io-pages/OcIwayL.md

 	- There are camera application like Photobooth, web browsing applications such as Chrome, Safari, and Firefox, games such as Angry Birds or Minecraft, and millions of things beyond that.

 ## Explain
+Students inspect examples of good and bad website and use the  [brainstorming handout](http://uploads.9dots.io/Oi8d7pz.pdf) to write down their three favorite and three least favorite websites.

 1. _How do people hear about new applications?_
 	- Market applications (e.g. Google Play, Apple App Store)